Travelling with dogs or cats to Norway

 You may take a dog, cat or ferret with you to Norway if you satisfy the requirements.
 ID-marking, rabies vaccination and tapeworm treatment are some of the requirements if you are to take your pet with you to Norway to live or for a holiday, or if you have travelled abroad with a pet and now want to return.
 Here you can read about the regulations that apply for import of various animals.

-It is the Norwegian Food Safety Authority (Mattilsynet) that handles the legislation regarding import of animals to Norway.
+It is the Norwegian Food Safety Authority, NFSA (Mattilsynet) that handles the legislation regarding import of animals to Norway.

-- All dogs travelling into Norway must be treated for fox dwarf tapeworm (anti-echinococcus [worm] treatment).
-The requirement for worm treatment does not apply for cats and ferrets, nor for dogs imported directly from Finland, Malta, the UK or Ireland.
+• All dogs travelling into Norway must be treated for fox dwarf tapeworm (anti-echinococcus [worm] treatment).
+The requirement for worm treatment does not apply for cats and ferrets, nor for dogs imported directly from Finland, Malta, or Ireland.
 The tapeworm treatment must be administered by a veterinary surgeon 24-120 hours before the arrival in Norway.
-Alternatively, the dog must be treated at least twice with an interval of 1-28 days before the first entry to Norway.
-The treatment then continues at least every 28th day.
-This alternative can be suitable for people travelling frequently.

-- When pets are travelling from countries in the EU/EEA, the animal and necessary documentation must be presented to the Norwegian Customs for checking.
+• When pets are travelling from countries in the EU/EEA, the animal and necessary documentation must be presented to the Norwegian Customs for checking.
 Walk/drive through the red zone in the Customs area.
-When travelling to Norway from Sweden, the animal and documentation need not be shown to the Norwegian Customs if the animal has been kept legally in Sweden and meets all requirements for entry.

-- If you are bringing more than five animals into Norway, or if you are importing animals for sale or transfer to another owner, read the information on the Norwegian Food Safety Authority website about commercial import.
-If you are bringing more than five animals from the EU/EEA to participate in a competition, and you have documentation to prove this, the animals must satisfy some specific requirements that apply for import of more than five animals for a show or other events.
+• If you are bringing more than five animals from the EU/EEA to participate in a competition, and you have documentation to prove this, the animals must satisfy some specific requirements.

 If you wish to bring a caged bird, rabbit or rodent into Norway, the requirements vary depending on where you are travelling from.
-More information (Norwegian Food Safety Authority)
+More information on the NFSA website.

 Some exotic animals may be imported to Norway.
 Other animal species may not be imported.

-You can read the regulations about importing horses to Norway on the website of the Norwegian Food Safety Authority.
+You can read the regulations about importing horses to Norway on the NFSA website.

 Travelling with dogs, cats and ferrets from countries outside the EU/EEA to Norway

-Regulations regarding import of dogs, cats and ferrets from countries outside the EU/EEA vary.
+Regulations vary regarding the import of dogs, cats and ferrets from countries outside the EU/EEA.
 In addition to the treatment and documentation requirements applying to import of pets, specific requirements apply with regard to border crossing, point of entry, and notification of the entry to the appropriate inspection agency.
-More information (Norwegian Food Safety Authority)
+More information on the NFSA website.

 Import of animals to Svalbard